Wysija/barebone/README.md

 # Barebone.

-An empty plugin structure we use to test our internal tools.
+An empty Wordpress plugin structure we use to test our internal tools.